 The tenor ukulele is gathering an increasing number of fans.
-More and more people are gravitating toward tenor ukuleles because of their deeper and fuller sound.
+More and more people are gravitating toward tenor ukuleles because of their deeper and fuller sound, which adds a whole different dynamic when strumming ukulele songs.
 After all, the larger the instrument, the bigger the sound.

 The size of the tenor ukulele may also be a better fit for some.
 Although at face value there doesn’t seem to be much difference in size among the different types of ukuleles, it does matter when you actually have it in your hands.
 And tenor ukuleles are preferred by many who find the concert and soprano too small.

 In fact, many musicians are now favoring the tenor for live performances.
 This may also be due to the longer neck that gives greater range to tenor ukuleles.
 The tenor ukulele can also have greater sound diversity.
 While a tenor can be set up the same as a soprano or concert with a high-G string, you also have the option of using a low-G string which can add a different sound.

 But what is the best tenor ukulele?
 Just about every one of the best ukulele brands have several models, and wading through all the options can be overwhelming.
 In this article, we review the top tenor ukuleles to help you pick the best one for you.

 I’ve said this time and again: no list will be complete without mention of a Kala ukulele.
 This brand has become synonymous with the ukulele, and they offer a wide range of styles and prices so that anyone should be able to find a ukulele that will suit their needs.

 The Kala Koa Tenor Gloss ukulele (or Kala KA-KTG) is a gorgeous instrument.
 Made with Hawaiian Koa coming from the Big Island itself, each tonewood is hand-selected to ensure only the best quality.
 The KA-KTG sounds full and bright, and still retains some of that twangy quality that is expected of a ukulele.